 Blake is endearing.
 And he’s a golf pro, which automatically boosts any guy who’s rated a seven out of ten to a nine.
 Blake’s a nine to start, elevating him to the sought-after ten-plus category.
-So I clutch at his popularity train, hang on for dear life, and try hard to swallow any inappropriate comments my brain thinks up so I don’t embarrass him.

 “When you’re done—” Delanie commands me away from my wandering thoughts.
 She shouts over one shoulder as she scurries out the door.
 “Come help Gianna and me.”

 I hear five or six loud thumps on the staircase, and Gianna bounds into the room like an antelope.
-She’s grown as tall as her sister, her long lean body pretty in pink, a wide smile gracing her blue eyes, pug nose, and perfect cheekbones.
+She’s grown as tall as her sister, her long, lean body pretty in pink, a wide smile gracing her blue eyes, pug nose, and perfect cheekbones.
 Despite the bad first marriage, I wouldn’t change a day.
-Mark and I had produced three great kids.
+Mark and I produced three great kids.